1ylwang/HeZhang1994.github.io/README.md

 # aaa is your user name on GitHub
 ```

-The following procedures are reposted from [https://pages.github.com/](https://pages.github.com/).

 2. Create __aaa.github.io__ (public) repository on GitHub, where __aaa__ is your user name.
 Note: You can use templates provided by GitHub after creating repository (see [here](https://blog.csdn.net/renfufei/article/details/37725057)).
-If you want to use other templates, continue the follwoing procedures.
+Or continue the following steps and then use other templates.

 3. Clone __aaa.github.io__ repository to your local computer by run the following command on Terminal:
 ```bash